stackforge/fuel-docs/pages/user-guide/post-install-healthchecks.rst

 Additional Checks
 -----------------
-If you have installed OpenStack to use a High Availability (HA) architecture or have installed related OpenStack projects like Savanna or Murano, additional tests will be shown.
+If you have installed OpenStack to use a High Availability (HA) architecture or have installed related OpenStack projects like Sahara or Murano, additional tests will be shown.
 The following are the tests available in HA mode: